Moody's downgrades France rating citing slow growth

 The downgrade was by one notch from the previous Aa1 rating.
 France lost its top-flight Aaa rating in November 2012 as the eurozone sank into crisis, and the new rating is two steps below that.

-Supporting that is "the country's efforts to stabilize its public sector finances and initiatives recently deployed or announced to arrest the erosion of the economy's competitiveness."
+Supporting that is "the country's efforts to stabilize its public sector finances and initiatives recently deployed or announced to arrest the erosion of the economy's competitiveness," it said.

 © 2015 AFP